 Diatomaceous Earth Promotes Weight Gain

-Diatomaceous earth isn’t a soil as such, but a type of rock.
+Diatomaceous earth isn’t soil, but a type of rock.
 It contains the fossilized remains of tiny, aquatic organisms called diatoms.
-Rich in silica, it promotes healthy skin and hoofs, and helps prevent parasite outbreaks.
+Rich in silica, it promotes healthy skin and hoofs and helps prevent parasite outbreaks.

-When added to your pig’s feed, it also promotes weight and supports both the immune and digestive systems.
+Adding to your pig’s feed promotes weight and supports both the immune and digestive systems.

 Conclusion

 Pigs do consume small amounts of soil.
-This natural behavior gives the pig access to trace elements and minerals that may not be available otherwise.
+This natural behavior gives the pig access to trace elements and minerals that may otherwise be unavailable.

 Some pig owners even add specific soils to their pig feed to boost their metabolism, accelerate growth, and support the immune system.